Religion in Film

 3. Analyse the historical and contextual factors that influence particular religious representations in different films

-4. Demonstrate writing, research and information technology skills appropriate to studies in religion and theology.
+4. Demonstrate writing, research and information technology skills appropriate to religious studies.